CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 ```
 AutoDiffVector
   fields:
-    - val: the currently computed value
+    - val: the currently computed value, it is either a scaler or a vector.
     - der: the jacobian with respect to all the input (aka. independent) variables.
+It is either a scaler, vector, or a matrix.
   methods:
     - partial(vari)
     - __mul__, __add__, .. call the associated ADFunctions to return new AutoDiffVector
 ```

 ### Managing derivatives
-At any point, the method `partial(vari=v)` can be called on an AutoDiffVector get the derivative with respont to any input variables.
+At any point, the method `partial(vari=v)` can be called on an AutoDiffVector get the derivative with respect to any input variables.

 ## ADFunctions
-ADFunctions accept one or more AutoDiffVectors and output a new AutoDiffVector with an updated `val` and `der`.
+ADFunctions accept one AutoDiffVector and output a new AutoDiffVector with an updated `val` and `der`.
 ```
 ADFunction
-  input: One or more AutoDiffVectors
+  input: One AutoDiffVectors
   output: A new AutoDiffVector with appropriate val, der
 ```